All articles

 Key Points

-• Expanding tech stacks create an unmanaged middle where attack surfaces grow faster than accountability, leaving risk to fall between tools, teams, and executive ownership.
+• Expanding tech stacks create an "unmanaged middle" where attack surfaces grow faster than accountability, leaving risk to fall between tools, teams, and operational oversight.

-• Mike Andrewes, a cybersecurity advisor and owner of Yastis, frames cyber failure as a leadership and structural problem, not a lack of tools or spend.
+• Mike Andrewes, a cybersecurity advisor and owner of Yastis, frames cyber failure as a structural and operational problem, not solely a lack of tools or budget.

-• He calls for a risk-first model that defines ownership, limits complexity to what teams can actually manage, and treats cybersecurity as a core business decision discussed at the board level.
+• He advocates for a risk-first model that defines ownership, limits complexity to what teams can actually manage, and prioritizes effective execution over tool acquisition.

 Mike Andrewes